meltyourface/blank/posts/Qubes-of-Kalfou/Navigating-the-Qubes-of-Kalfou-Understanding-Ancient-Esoteric-Practices/index.md

 **Simbi**: Simbi illustrates wisdom, knowledge, and intellectual pursuit.
 It is connected to rivers and often symbolizes the flow of information.
 In esoteric history, Simbi was seen as a teacher and counselor, guiding initiates on their spiritual journey.

-Baron Samedi: Lastly, Baron Samedi is linked to death, resurrection, and transformation.
+**Baron Samedi**: Lastly, Baron Samedi is linked to death, resurrection, and transformation.
 This aspect embodies the cycle of life and the passage from one state of being to another.

 For a novice seeking occult wisdom within the context of the Qubes of Kalfou, their interaction with these aspects should be approached with a combination of humility, curiosity, and determination.
 To first immerse themselves in these aspects and their interconnectivity, a novice should undertake the following steps: